iamsusmitashrestha/Extractly/SETUP_GUIDE.md

 - **Visual Highlighting**: Show extracted elements on page
 - **API Authentication**: Secure the backend API
 - **Chrome Web Store**: Publish the extension

-## **Your Extension is Ready!**

-You now have a fully functional Chrome Extension that can:
-- Extract any data from web pages using natural language
-- Store results in a PostgreSQL database
-- Provide confidence scores for extractions
-- Handle errors gracefully
-- Scale to handle multiple users

 **Start extracting data from the web with natural language instructions!**